githwxi/ATS-Xanadu/docgen/TEMPTORY/TBP-intro.md

 templates in place of functions, which can be regarded as a form of late-binding at compile-time.
 Intuitively, one may think of templates as functions containing placeholders inside their bodies that can be replaced with code obtained *contextually* at compile-time.
+Even at this very early stage, it is important to note that the mentioned code replacement is inherently of a recursive nature as code obtained contextually may itself contain templates.

 Various aspects of templates have already appeared in languages such as LISP (macros), Haskell (type classes), Scala (implicits), etc. One